 Hormones of the female reproductive glands.
-The structure and function of the male reproductive glands.
-How testosterone is produced
+The structure and functions of the male gonads.
+How is testosterone produced?

 35133 0

-The sex glands (sometimes called gonads) are the ovaries in women and the testes in men.
-The two testicles are located inside the scrotum in the anterior pelvic region.
-Their main function is the production of sperm, which are secreted through the penis.
+The gonads (sometimes called gonads) are the ovaries in women and the testes in men.
+The two testicles are located inside the scrotum on the anterior pelvis.
+Their main function is the production of sperm, which are released through the penis.

 Location and structure

-The testicles are the primary sex organs of a man, located in the testes.
+The testicles are the primary male reproductive organs, located in the testes.

 Functions

-The testicles are responsible for the production of sperm and semen, but they also contain special cells with endocrine function.
-They produce male sex hormones called androgens, of which testosterone is the main hormone.
+The testicles are responsible for producing sperm and semen, but they also contain special cells with endocrine function.
+They produce male sex hormones called androgens, of which the main hormone is testosterone.

 Testosterone is responsible for:

-... the growth and development of male genital organs and the maintenance of their adult size;
+. growth and development of male genital organs and maintenance of their adult sizes;

-... an increase in the larynx (and, as a result, voice changes);
+. enlargement of the larynx (and, as a result, changes in voice);

-Testosterone is produced by the action of hormones in the hypothalamus and the anterior pituitary gland.
+Testosterone is produced by the action of hormones from the hypothalamus and the anterior pituitary gland.
 Testosterone levels are regulated by negative feedback.

-The ovaries are a woman's primary reproductive organs, located in the lower abdomen along the sides of the uterus.
-They produce eggs for reproduction, but also other systems - the ovarian follicles and the corpus luteum - that have endocrine functions related to the body's reproductive activity.
+The ovaries are the primary female reproductive organs, located in the lower abdominal cavity on the sides of the uterus.
+They produce eggs for reproduction, but also other systems - ovarian follicles and the corpus luteum - which have endocrine functions related to the body's reproductive activities.

 Functions

-Ovarian follicles secrete the hormone estrogen, which is responsible for:
+Ovarian follicles secrete the hormone estrogen, which at the beginning of puberty is responsible for:

-... the maturation of the female genital (reproductive) organs, such as the uterus and vagina;
+. maturation of female genital (reproductive) organs, such as the uterus and vagina;

-... distribution of fat on the thighs, legs and chest.
+. distribution of fat on the hips, legs and chest.

 How estrogen and progesterone are produced

-Like testosterone, estrogen and progesterone are secreted by hormones from the hypothalamus and pituitary gland.
+Like testosterone, estrogen and progesterone are released as a result of the actions of hormones from the hypothalamus and pituitary gland.
 Estrogen and progesterone levels are regulated by negative feedback.

-Before puberty, the amount of male and female hormones in boys and girls is about the same.
-With the onset of puberty, the ovaries produce several times more female sex hormones, and the testes - several times more male sex hormones.
+Before the onset of puberty, the amounts of male and female hormones in boys and girls are approximately the same.
+With the onset of puberty, the ovaries produce several times more female sex hormones, and the testes produce several times more male sex hormones.

 Female sex hormones - estrogens (estrol, estriol, estradiol) are produced in the ovaries.
-They participate in the regulation of puberty and the development of secondary sexual characteristics in girls, regulate the menstrual cycle, and when pregnancy occurs, they regulate its normal course.
-In the ovaries, a corpus luteum is formed in the place of a bursting follicle (Graaf's vesicle).
-In the corpus luteum, the hormone progesterone is produced, which prepares the uterine lining for implantation of a fertilized egg, stimulates the development of the mammary glands and the muscular layer of the uterus, and regulates the normal course of pregnancy in its initial stages.
+They participate in the regulation of puberty and the development of secondary sexual characteristics in girls, regulate the menstrual cycle, and when pregnancy occurs, regulate its normal course.
+In the ovaries, at the site of the burst follicle (Graafian vesicle), a corpus luteum is formed.
+The corpus luteum produces the hormone progesterone, which prepares the uterine mucosa for implantation of a fertilized egg, stimulates the development of the mammary glands and the muscular layer of the uterus, and regulates the normal course of pregnancy in its initial stages.
 During pregnancy, the placenta also produces female sex hormones that regulate the course of pregnancy and childbirth.

 Wikimedia Foundation.
 2010.